-The European School of Information Theory (ESIT) is an annual educational event, organized by the IEEE Information Theory Society, for graduate students from institutes throughout Europe and beyond.
-The objective of the school is to provide the students with the opportunity (i) to learn from distinguished lecturers by attending long-format tutorials, (ii) to present their own work to obtain feedback and to start up collaborations, (iii) to hear about applications of information theory in industry, and (iv) to participate in a stimulating and inviting forum of scientists.
+The European School of Information Theory (ESIT) is an annual educational event, organized by the IEEE Information Theory Society (ITSoc), for graduate students from institutes throughout Europe and beyond.
+The objective of the school is to provide students with the opportunity (i) to learn from distinguished lecturers by attending long-format tutorials, (ii) to present their own work to obtain feedback and to start up collaborations, (iii) to hear about applications of information theory in industry, and (iv) to participate in a stimulating and inviting forum of scientists.

-The 4.5 day school will be held from May 25–29 2020, no conflict with other major 2020 events.
+The 4.5 day school will be held from May 25–29 2020, there is no conflict with other major 2020 events.

 <wikipedia> Stuttgart (pronounced SHTUUT-gart) is the capital and largest city of the German state of Baden–Württemberg.
 Stuttgart is located on the Neckar river in a fertile valley known locally as the „Stuttgart Cauldron”.
 It lies an hour from the Swabian Jura and the Black Forest.
 Its urban area has a population of 609,219, making it the sixth largest city in Germany.
 2.7 million people live in the city’s administrative region and another 5.3 million people in its metropolitan area, making it the fourth largest metropolitan area in Germany.

-The school will be held at the Internationales Begegnungszentrum (IBZ) in walking distance to main campus of University of Stuttgartin Stuttgart/Vaihingen.
+The school will be held at the Internationales Begegnungszentrum (IBZ) in walking distance to the main campus of University of Stuttgartin Stuttgart/Vaihingen.
 IBZ is run by the university itself, the German Aerospace Center (DLR), Fraunhofer, and the Max Planck Society.
 The whole venue will be reserved for the school, no other guests will be on its premises.

 A regional train station is located right on campus with direct connections to Stuttgart International Airport, Stuttgart Main Station, the Mercedes–Benz Museum, and the downtown area.